prpole/dissertation/chapter2/main.md

 the Androcene, and the Cthulucene.
-These searches for an alternative term have one thing in common: they understand the "anthropos" in Anthropocene as an even distribution of blame for actions the benefits of which have historically been anything *but* even.
-London's own invocation of the species as a heuristic hardly redeems it, and may in fact do the opposite.
-[London's shitty rep]
+These searches for an alternative term have one thing in common: they understand the "anthropos" in Anthropocene as an even distribution of blame for actions the benefits of which have historically been anything *but* even. <!--That Jack London invokes the species as a heuristic hardly redeems it, and may in fact do the opposite. -->

 But this understandably critical reaction to the term may well mistake one type of universal for another, or at least apply to it a historiographic method that